chinhan1405/AIAsm/Assignment_1/README.md

-*This project does not require any specific python library to run.
+# Information

+This project uses searching algorithms to play Kakurasu and Sudoku.